Recovering From Alcohol Addiction

 Accordingly, this is what we expect from our clients.
 Abstinence from alcohol is a big decision…a lifestyle choice – it is a commitment to change, and to re-organise much of life around this.

-From the outset, most alcoholics are not yet ready to make this commitment, which is why our program is structured in a specific sequence and order, for best results.
+From the outset, most alcoholics are not yet ready to make this commitment, which is why our programme is structured in a specific sequence and order, for best results.

-Rather than simply taking the coping mechanism of alcohol away, with no means to cope with the issues that surface, our program helps alcoholics detox safely and comfortably, and get help and support to identify and address the underlying, causal issues.
+Rather than simply taking the coping mechanism of alcohol away, with no means to cope with the issues that surface, our alcohol addiction treatment programme helps alcoholics detox safely and comfortably, and get help and support to identify and address the underlying, causal issues.

 We can then help set up supports for future, that can be turned to, instead of using alcohol as the only coping mechanism in life.